-Session Descriptions Nevada Social Studies Standards Common Core ELA Common Core Math Session One: All Kinds of Families The students discover how families are alike and different and how they can work together to create a strong economy for the neighborhood.
-Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods SS.1.12.
-Describe ways in which students and families are alike and different across cultures.
-SS.1.15.
-Describe and give examples of how all people, not just official leaders, play important roles in the community.
+Session Descriptions Academic Standards Common Core ELA Common Core Math Session One: All Kinds of Families The students discover how families are alike and different and how they can work together to create a strong economy for the neighborhood.
+Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods 1.G.6.1 Describe ways in which people modify and adapt to the environment.
 Reading Literature RI.1.1 RI.1.3-4 RI.1.7,9,10 Reading Foundations RF.1.1-4 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 8 Session Two: Money for Needs and Wants Students become aware that all families need food, clothing, and shelter to live and must earn money to pay for these needs.
-Objectives: Students will: Describe the difference between needs and wants Explain that families must earn money for the things they need and want NA Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Reading Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8 Session Three: Businesses All Around the Neighborhood Students learn how the needs and wants of people in a neighborhood create an opportunity for entrepreneurs to start businesses.
-Objectives: Students will: Define entrepreneur, goods, and services Interpret map symbols Identify the goods or services businesses provide SS.1.18.
-Compare and contrast the different ways people work to improve the community.
+Objectives: Students will: Describe the difference between needs and wants Explain that families must earn money for the things they need and want 1.E.1.2 Describe ways in which people earn money.
+Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Reading Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8 Session Three: Businesses All Around the Neighborhood Students learn how the needs and wants of people in a neighborhood create an opportunity for entrepreneurs to start businesses.
+Objectives: Students will: • Define entrepreneur, goods, and services • Interpret map symbols • Identify the goods or services businesses provide 1.G.1.2 Use maps, globes, and other simple geographic models to identify absolute location.1.E.1.1 Distinguish between goods and services and how people use them.
 Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 5-8